ThanhNguyxn/the-stamp-office/game/README.md

 ## Status: Shifts 01–10 Playable ✅

-All 10 shifts are playable via the shift selector!
+All 10 shifts are playable with first-person exploration!

 ---